CharcoalStyles/questing-puzzles-flx/worklog.md

+## 2024-05-12 22:23:28

+Made the `Warcry `spell and it's associated `AdjustEnemyMana` effect work!

+As part of this, I changed up the ManaType enum to be a class.
+This is because my original idea of Enums was informed by how they are used in C# and the Haxe implantation of them are quite different.
+I'm not sure if I'll ever make use of the Haxe Enums again, but they seem to be fairly powerful, just not in a way I know how to use.

+Also, I added the `Warcry` spell to the Player's spells array, mainly for testing, as the AI doesn't use spells yet.
+That'l be the next thing after I geth the `Light it up!` spell working.

 ## 2024-05-12 13:49:04

 Added ability to add an ease function to the target effect states from within a script.
 This was to make the fireball spell work as it did before the transition to the new scripting system.